AutodeskGames/stingray-docs/source/interactive_help/deploying/about_engine_configs.md

 # About engine configurations

-The Stingray engine comes in three different flavors, called "configurations".
+The interactive engine comes in multiple different flavors, called "configurations".

 The only real rule to remember is that you should always use the `Release` configuration to do any builds of your game that you distribute.